How to Know Your Credit Score in the Philippines

 Potential employers may also look at your credit history during background checks.
 A good credit score will increase your chances of getting hired.

-How Can I Get My Credit Report?
+How Can I Get My Credit Report in the Philippines?

 Now, let us talk about how to get your credit report in the Philippines.
 In the United States, there are several credit reporting agencies that you can rely on.
 But how can I check my credit score here in the Philippines?